the-red-feather/thesis/P2/presentation/slides.md

 <!-- Other reasons: Big Data -->

-- JavaScript is not performant
-- No mature geoprocessing libraries available client-side

 ### **Methodology : Research if WebAssembly can be used to compile existing geoprocessing libraries.**